 - Assesses technology supply chains

-- Incorporates R&D portfolio uncertainty and risk
+- Incorporates research and development (R&D) portfolio uncertainty and risk

 - Assesses market, financial, and policy impacts

-- Incorporates geospatial implications
+- Incorporates geospatial implications.

 Additionally, the NREL geothermal team combines these core capabilities into integrated assessments of energy plans, programs, and portfolios for geothermal technologies to inform decision-makers and to advance geothermal use.